P. V. Sindhu: Personal life

-Sindhu got engaged to businessman Venkata Datta Sai in early December 2024 and got married on 22 December.
+Sindhu got engaged to businessman Venkata Datta Sai in early December 2024 and married him on 22 December 2024 in Udaipur, Rajasthan.

-Sindhu has been employed with Bharat Petroleum since July 2013, as an assistant sports manager with their Hyderabad office.
-Following her silver-medal win at the Rio Olympics, she was promoted to deputy sports manager.
-She was appointed as the first brand ambassador of Bridgestone India.
-She was appointed as the Deputy Collector (Group-I) by the Andhra Pradesh government in July 2017, which she took charge later in August.
+Sindhu joined Bharat Petroleum in July 2013 and worked as an Assistant Manager (Sports) at its Hyderabad office.
+After winning a silver medal at the 2016 Summer Olympics, she was promoted to Deputy Sports Manager.
+Sindhu became the first brand ambassador of Bridgestone India in 2017.
+In July 2017, the Andhra Pradesh government appointed Sindhu as a Deputy Collector in Group-I service.
+She took charge of the position in August 2017.

 Career

 2009–11

 Sindhu entered the international circuit at a young age of 14 in the year 2009.
 She was a bronze medalist at the 2009 Sub-Junior Asian Badminton Championships held in Colombo.
 At the 2010 Iran Fajr International Badminton Challenge, she won the silver medal in the women's singles.
 She reached the quarter-finals of the 2010 BWF World Junior Championships that was held in Mexico, where she lost to Chinese Suo Di in a 3-gamer.

 In 2011, she won the Maldives International Challenge in June defeating compatriot P. C. Thulasi, as well as the Indonesia International Challenge the following month.
 She then won the Commonwealth Youth Games by beating Soniia Cheah Su Ya of Malaysia in straight games.
 She was a finalist at the Dutch Open where she lost to home player Yao Jie 16–21, 17–21.
 Her successful run continued after she won the Swiss International beating Carola Bott of Germany in the final.
 She lost in the second round of the 2011 BWF World Junior Championships to Yuki Fukushima in a very close match 21–15, 18–21, 21–23.
 She won the India International badminton event later in the year, defeating compatriot Sayali Gokhale.